cassiebreviu/onnx-csharp-serverless/blog.md

 ```

-Update the Storage Account connection parameter to your storage account.
+Update the Storage Account connection parameter in the `local.settings.json`to connect to your storage account.
+You will find the connection string in the created resource in Azure under `Access Keys`

 #### 4. Test the endpoint